Japanese Pink Salt Recipe That’s Blowing Up on TikTok for a Reason

 Scientifically?
 Warm water with unrefined salt may help stimulate digestion and hydration.
 And both matter when it comes to bloating and sluggish mornings.
 But that’s very different from “burning fat.”

-alt diet recipe is often shared on wellness blogs and TikTok as a gentle way to support digestion and reduce bloating before breakfast.
+This Japanese pink salt diet recipe is often shared on wellness blogs and TikTok as a gentle way to support digestion and reduce bloating before breakfast.

 Why Weight Loss Might Happen (or Not)